 When we pay for a procedure that has a time limitation, the next time we will cover that procedure on that tooth or teeth will be after the time period has passed from the date the service was completed.
-For example, "full-mouth x-rays once every five years", means full-mouth x-rays once every five years from the date the x-rays were previously taken.
+For example, "comprehensive series x-rays covered once every five years", means comprehensive series x-rays are covered once every five years from the date the x-rays were previously taken.